vihugoos/feedback-widget-mobile/README.md

 ### Prerequisites

-First of all, we need to ensure that the <strong>server is running</strong>, to do so, visit my <a href="https://github.com/vihugoos/chatbox-server">@chatbox-server</a> repository and follow the install and run guide.
-Note: This installation guide is based on Windows systems.
+First of all, we need to ensure that the <strong>server is running</strong>, to do so, visit my <a href="https://github.com/vihugoos/feedback-widget-server">@feedback-widget-server</a> repository and follow the install and run guide.

 ### Installation